-Application for 1915(c) HCBS Waiver: Draft PA.003.07.03 - Jan 01, 2025
+Application for 1915(c) HCBS Waiver: PA.0147.R07.04 - Jan 01, 2025 (as of Jan 01, 2025)

 Agencies must meet the following standards regardless of provider service location:

 - 1. Have a waiver service location in Pennsylvania, Washington D.C., Virginia, or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have Workers' Compensation Insurance, in accordance with state law. - 7.
 Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs. - 8.
 Comply with Department standards related to provider qualifications.